RX-M/classfiles/ssh-setup.md

 ### PuTTY

-PuTTY does not natively support the PEM format that AWS uses, so you need to convert your PEM file to a PPK file (PPK = PuTTY Private Key) before gaining access to AWS.
+PuTTY does not natively support the PEM format that cloud environments use, so you need to convert your PEM file to a PPK file (PPK =
+PuTTY Private Key) before gaining access.
 To do this, you use the PuTTYgen utility.

 #### PuTTYgen